tjhiry29/SlothBot/README.md

 Using [Lethe.js](https://github.com/meew0/Lethe) as assistance for this project.

 # TODO:
-- User Permissions
 - Set up a server.
-- Find a better way to load up your discord token.
-(I'm sure a JSON object is way better.)

 # Potential Upcoming Features:
 - Maybe set up an esports live updater (That's going to be hard and lots of work)